-CHAPTER 10 - FRANCHISED UTILITIES AND CABLE TELEVISION OPERATORS license to do business within the City.
+All franchised utilities and cable television operators must obtain from the City a license to do business within the City.
 It shall be unlawful for a franchised utility or cable television operator to conduct business in Park City without a license.
 The City shall not charge a business license fee, but the fees for the franchise license amount below and any franchise fee imposed by virtue of a franchise agreement must be timely paid to receive a business license.